nnamdionyeije/jQuery-Day-Planner/README.md

 ## Description

-A work day scheduler powered by jQuery
+A work day scheduler powered by jQuery.
+The calendar's visuals update based on the time of day, and users can enter and save events in any of the hour boxes.

 ## Screenshot